w3f/Grants-Program/applications/parami-protocol.md

 #### Business Logic

-All ads are pre-registered by advertisers via RPC service.
+All ads are pre-registered by advertisers via RPC Interface.
 So the advertisers know the ad's id, and set up the display of ad in its social platform or mobile apps.

 ![Life Cycle](https://user-images.githubusercontent.com/72891/104114632-88eac900-5341-11eb-9c78-248dbe60b07c.png)

 * When a user is to be shown an ad, the underlying RPC API SDK will be responsible for converting the ad id into ipfs metadata information to enable the display of the ad.
-* The SDK will then be responsible for passing the tracking data to the advertiser's server, which will be responsible for confirming the click and passing the confirmation information to the Parami's RPC service.
+* The SDK will then be responsible for passing the tracking data to the advertiser's server, which will be responsible for confirming the click and passing the confirmation information to the Parami's RPC Interface.
 * The off-chain worker is responsible for initiating reward transactions and updating the user's profile.

 The SDK will be a javascript library for advertisers to complete ad placements, with core functionality including：